powercord-community/alias/README.md

-# alias
+# Alias Plugin
 This is a plugin made for [Powercord](https://github.com/powercord-org/powercord).

-It allows you to "bind" text to custom commands, which you then use to send the text as a message.
+It allows you to "bind" text to custom commands, which you then use to send the text as a message (does not trigger commands).
 See the example gif below for details:

 ## Example